nea2310/Metalamp-2nd-task/README.md

 | | |  arrow-forward-white.svg
 ```
 * `components` contains one folder per component.
-* Each component folder contains main `.pug` file with the template, `.js` that is dynamically loaded in the `index.ts`, scripts for this particular component and `.scss` file.
+* Each component folder contains main `.pug` file with the template. <br>
+`.js`  and `.scss` files which are dynamically loaded in the `index.js` are included in the component folder if needed.
-* `.scss` is imported in the `.js` and contains **one BEM block** in the root of the file and all elements and modificators inside this block's structure.
+* `.scss` contains **one BEM block** in the root of the file and all elements and modificators inside this block's structure.

 #### `pages`
 `pages` has the following structure: